 Are injectable fillers the same as Botox© Cosmetic?

-No, although both are wrinkle treatments.
-They work differently to correct your wrinkles.
+No, although both are wrinkle treatments, they work differently to correct your wrinkles.

 Which is better, Botox© Cosmetic or fillers?

-Botox© Cosmetic injections and injectable fillers both work well for their on different types of wrinkles.
+Botox© Cosmetic injections and injectable fillers both work well on different types of wrinkles.
 If you are correcting crow's feet and forehead wrinkles, choose Botox© Cosmetic in most cases.
 For deep lines and folds around the mouth, as well as facial hollowing, dermal fillers work best.

 Which is better for wrinkle correction, laser skin resurfacing or fillers?